redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 2.8.9 (20 November 2014 ) =
+= 2.8.10 (2 December 2014) =

 *Security Update:*

-* This version includes a fix to a security vulnerability.
-Please take the time to update to this version.
+* This version includes a fix for a potential security vulnerability for admin users.

 *Bugs:*

-* Fixed a bug with conversions from older versions of Ninja Forms.
-* Fixed a bug that could cause two forms on the same page to behave improperly.
+* Fixed a bug that can throw JS errors if multiple forms are on the same page.
+* Fixed typos in the welcome screen.

 == Requested Features ==

 If you have any feature requests, please feel free to visit [ninjaforms.com](http://ninjaforms.com) and let us know about it.

 == Changelog ==

+= 2.8.10 (2 December 2014) =

+*Security Update:*

+* This version includes a fix for a potential security vulnerability for admin users.

+*Bugs:*

+* Fixed a bug that can throw JS errors if multiple forms are on the same page.
+* Fixed typos in the welcome screen.

 = 2.8.9 (20 November 2014 ) =